memob0x/scroll-padlock/README.md

 ## Positioned elements

-If you are experiencing issues with positioned elements remember you can overcome them with the same css variable you used to reserve the scrollbar with on body.
+If you are experiencing issues with positioned elements remember you can overcome them with the same css variable you used to reserve the scrollbar with on body...

 ```css
 /* a right positioned sidebar */